kanya-approve/oracle-talos-flux-example/README.md

 Note that with ` version: ">=1.0.0-alpha"` we configure Flux to automatically upgrade the `HelmRelease` to the latest chart version including alpha, beta and pre-releases.

-In **apps/production/** dir we have a Kustomize patch with the production specific values:
+In **apps/talos-cluster/** dir we have a Kustomize patch with the talos-cluster specific values:

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2